noorkhokhar99/Document-scnner/README.md

 2. Open **camera.py** and select a device:

     ```python
-    self.cap = cv2.VideoCapture(2) # It should be 0 if you have only one device.
+    self.cap = cv2.VideoCapture(1) # It should be 0 if you have only one device.
     ```

 3. Run the app:

     ```
-    python35 server.py
+    python server.py
     ```
     ![camera list in Python](screenshot/web-document-scanner.PNG)